Absence and reintegration

 2. Be reachable

-Make sure that you are easily accessible for to your manager and the health and safety service during a period of absence.
-Check in AFAS whether the contact details (address, private telephone number and private email address) and telephone details registered by the UT are still correct and adjust them if necessary.
+Make sure that you are easily accessible to your manager and the health and safety service during a period of absence.
+Check in MyHR whether the contact details (address, private telephone number and private email address) and telephone details registered by the UT are still correct and adjust them if necessary.
 If you are temporarily staying at a different (nursing) address, please notify your manager.

 3. Stay in touch

-It is important that you have regular contact with your manager during a period of absence and that you remain involved in the work and the organization as much as possible.
+It is important that you have regular contact with your manager during a period of absence and that you remain involved in the work and the organisation as much as possible.
 Make agreements about this with your manager, even if reintegration is not yet on the agenda.

 4. The occupational health and safety service